techcet/website-1/docs/concepts/service-catalog/index.md

 The Cluster Operator can use the Service Catalog API Resources to provision Managed Services and make them available within the Kubernetes cluster.
 The steps involved are:

-1. Add a `ServiceBroker` resource.
-2. List the Managed Services available from a Service Broker.
+1. Listing the Managed Services available from a Service Broker.
-3. Provision a new instance of the Managed Service.
+1. Provisioning a new instance of the Managed Service.
-4. Bind to the Managed Service, which returns the connection credentials.
+1. Binding to the Managed Service, which returns the connection credentials.
-5. Map the connection credentials into the Kubernetes application.

-### Adding a ServiceBroker resource
+### Listing Managed Services

-A `ServiceBroker` resource contains the URL and connection details necessary to access a Service Broker endpoint.
-It must be created within the `servicecatalog.k8s.io` group.
+The Cluster Operator must first create a `ServiceBroker` resource within the `servicecatalog.k8s.io` group.
+This resource contains the URL and connection details necessary to access a Service Broker endpoint.

 The following is an example of a `ServiceBroker` resource: